-- 1. Tutor Group.
+1. Tutor Group.
 Students are in this grouping for tutor time and for their lessons in Art, DT, Music, Food and Nutrition and PSHE.
 The groupings are small so that practical activities can be done safely.
-They are mixed prior attainment and we prioritise the 'soft' data from feeder schools as much as possible, whilst also making sure that new starters join the same house as their elder siblings. - Core Set A. Students are in this set for English, Geography and History, RE, and Computer Science.
-These sets are mixed prior attainment (with the exception of our Access groups) but different to their types groups while still proving attention to the 'eaf' data.
+They are mixed prior attainment and we prioritise the 'soft' data from feeder schools as much as possible, whilst also making sure that new starters join the same house as their elder siblings.

+Core Set A. Students are in this set for English, Geography and History, RE, Languages and Computer Science.

+These sets are mixed prior attainment (with the exception of our Access group)

 but different to their tutor group, whilst still paying attention to the 'soft' data.
-The sets are named after endangered animals.

-- 3. Core Set B. Students are in this set for Maths, Science and Languages.
+Core Set B. Students are in this set for Maths, and Science.
 These sets take into account the 'soft' data but are driven by prior academic attainment.
-The sets are named after European cities. - 4.
-PE sets.
+The sets are named after European cities.
+4. PE sets.
 Students are in gender groupings.